Learning to Steer: Input-dependent Steering for Multimodal LLMs: Experiments

 \subsection{Steering for mitigating hallucinations in MLLMs}

 \paragraph{Setup} For hallucination mitigation, we benchmark on the POPE dataset \cite{Li2023EvaluatingOH}.
 This dataset contains 9000 image-question pairs split into three subsets (3000 samples each): \textit{adversarial}, \textit{popular}, and \textit{random}.
 Each subset contains 3000 questions about 500 images from the COCO validation set \cite{Lin2014MicrosoftCC}, with six questions per image—three where the correct answer is "yes" and three where it is "no".
 The object mentioned in the "no" questions is not present in the image and is referred to as the negative object.
 What differs across subsets is the strategy used to select this negative object, allowing for a comprehensive evaluation of the model’s robustness to hallucinations under varying distractor types.
-We construct the input-dependent positive and negative prompts by respectively passing in teacher forcing mode the correct (negative) and with the incorrect (hallucinated) answer.
-L2S is trained on balanced subsets containing 70\%, 10\% and 20\% of data for training, validation and test, respectively. \paragraph{Metrics} Following prior work \cite{liu2024improvedllava,bai2024hallucination,huang2024visual,shukor2024beyond,shukor2024implicit}, we evaluate hallucinations on POPE dataset using standard classification metrics: \textbf{Accuracy}, defined as the proportion of samples in which the model gives the correct answer regarding the presence or absence of the specified object.; and \textbf{F1 score}, the harmonic mean of precision and recall, which reflects performance when both false positives and false negatives matter.
+We construct the input-dependent positive and negative prompts by respectively passing in teacher forcing mode the correct and the incorrect answer, omitting the prompt asking for a one-word answer, and allowing the model to generate a completion for each.
+Examples of these completions can be found in \Cref{app:contrsat}.
+The hidden representation of these generated tokens along with the enforced answer are used to construct the steering vector.
+L2S is trained and tested on balanced subsets containing 70\%, 10\% and 20\% of data for training, validation and test, respectively. \paragraph{Metrics} Following prior work \cite{liu2024improvedllava,bai2024hallucination,huang2024visual,shukor2024beyond,shukor2024implicit}, we evaluate hallucinations on POPE dataset (using the test subset of our partition) using standard classification metrics: \textbf{Accuracy}, defined as the proportion of samples in which the model gives the correct answer regarding the presence or absence of the specified object.; and \textbf{F1 score}, the harmonic mean of precision and recall, which reflects performance when both false positives and false negatives matter.

 We further evaluate L2S on 500 randomly sampled images from the COCO validation set \cite{lin2014microsoftcoco} by generating captions and analyzing object hallucination using the CHAIR \cite{objectHallucination} metric.
 We report both \textbf{CHAIR$_s$} and \textbf{CHAIR$_i$}, which measure hallucination at the sentence and instance levels, respectively: